-- Improve his confidence and provide him with pre-employment support - Undertake a better off calculation to show him the financial benefit of paid work - Secure him a fixed term contract at a fast food restaurant using a combination of a wage subsidy from the Shaw Trust and the reputation of the Supported Employment Service to provide support.
+- Improve his confidence and provide pre-employment support - Undertake a better off calculation for Mr. R to show the financial benefit of paid work - Secure a fixed term contract at a fast food restaurant using a combination of a wage subsidy from the Shaw Trust and the good reputation of the Supported Employment Service in providing support.

 Mr. R's initial work with the restaurant went very well; the manager was impressed and indicated that he may extend Mr. R's contract once the wage subsidy ended.
 This would allow Mr. R to progress to unsupported employment.
-Unfortunately, Mr. R began to struggle at work and was at risk of losing his job.
+Unfortunately Mr. R began to struggle at work and was at risk of losing his job.
 As a result, the Supported Employment Officer provided additional coaching which helped to boost Mr. R's confidence and negotiated a shift pattern change with the restaurant manager that allowed Mr. R to cope with his work.

-As a consequence of this support the employer aims to offer Mr. R a permanent employment contract in January 2016 and Mr. R is happy that he has a job he enjoys.
+As a consequence of this support the employer aims to offer Mr. R a permanent employment contract in January 2016, and Mr. R is happy that he has a job he enjoys.

 Table 3.3 shows the number of tenants supported by YHN's Employability Team.
-During Q2 15 people aged between 16 and 24 years old started an apprenticeship in either customer service, business administration, horticulture or youth work.
-During Q2 six people have successfully completed their apprenticeship programme and have subsequently secured permanent employment.
-During the same period, a further 13 people were employed on six month short-term contracts via the Your Homes Your Jobs programme.
+During Q2 15 people aged between 16 and 24 years old have started an apprenticeship in either customer service, business administration, horticulture or youth work.
+During this quarter there have also been six people who have successfully completed their apprenticeship programme and went on to secure permanent employment.
+A further 13 people are employed on six month short-term contracts via the Your Homes Your Jobs programme.
 These tenants have completed a four week pre-employment course and are now gaining valuable work experience as part of the Concierge and Palatine teams or in office administration.
 Five businesses were created this quarter through the Make Your Own Money project.
 They include a catering company, a music production company, a cleaning company and an interpreting business.

 From this quarter we will be reporting on the number of people supported by Changing Lives to secure employment.
-The service supports people over the age of 18 years old who have experienced homelessness to find and access employment opportunities.
+The service supports people over the age of 18 years who have experienced homelessness to find and access employment opportunities.
 Changing Lives can support people with pre-employment training, motivation and confidence building, work placements and work coaching.
 During Q2 the service supported 13 people living in Newcastle to secure employment.

-In spite of positive work to support residents to find and remain in employment, Newcastle and the North East continue to face some significant economic challenges, such as:
+In spite of positive work to support residents find and remain in employment, Newcastle and the North East continue to face some significant economic challenges, such as:

-- Newcastle's unemployment rate stands at 6.2%. - The average weekly wage of people who work in Newcastle has increased from £482.80 in 2014 to £484.10 in 2015, but this is lower than the UK average (£517.90 in 2014 rising to £520.80 in 2015).
+- Newcastle's unemployment rate stands at 6.2%. - The average weekly wage of people who work in Newcastle has increased from £482.80 in 2014 to £484.10 in 2015.
+This is lower than the UK average (£517.90 in 2014 rising to £520.80 in 2015). - Newcastle has above average for levels of Jobseeker Allowance claimants (2.3% compared to 1.6% for the UK as a whole).

-- Newcastle has above average levels of Jobseeker's Allowance claimants (2.3% compared to 1.6% for the UK as a whole). - There has been a slight increase in the use of zero hour contracts in the North East from 2.3% (28,000 people) in the quarter October to December 2014, to 2.6% (30,000 people) in the quarter April to June 2015.
-The Office for National Statistics reports a national increase of 19% in the number of people employed in this way.
+• There has been a slight increase in the use of zero hour contracts in the North East - from 2.3% (28,000 people) in October - December 2014, to 2.6% (30,000 people) in April - June 2015.
+This local increase mirrors a national trend, with the Office for National Statistics (ONS) reporting a national increase of 19% in the number of people employed in this way.